Diamonds in the Rough

 Players fight enemies on a grid of seven hexagons, where positioning plays a crucial role in success or failure.
 Certain player and enemy attacks may deal damage in a straight line, while others may deal area-of-effect damage to all adjacent nodes.
 Additionally, by grouping members of the party together on the same hexagon, players are able to unleash devastating co-operative attacks.
 However, these moves leave the party vulnerable, as enemy attacks to the hexagon will damage everyone standing there at the time.
 This duality between offensive and defensive positioning is at the heart of Wild Arms 4’s combat, and it excels thanks to this delicate balancing act.

 Wild Arms 4 also includes what I’d consider a rarity among Japanese RPGs, let alone RPGs of any denomination: platforming.
-The game ditches the concept of a world map.
-Instead, players navigate from town to town on an open field.
-Making this feature stand out are transitions from the traditional overhead viewpoint to that of a 2.5D side-scroller.
+The game ditches the concept of a world map; instead, players navigate from town to town via a seamless, linear field, à la Final Fantasy X. Making this feature stand out are transitions from the traditional overhead viewpoint to that of a 2.5D side-scroller.
 From deserts to fire caverns, players are oftentimes tasked with platforming across this 2.5D plane using a mix of sliding and jumping in order to progress.
-Puzzles are also integrated into these segments, and while both the platforming and puzzles are on the easy side, they help to provide a nice change of pace from typical JRPG moments like battling enemies or talking to town NPCs.
+Puzzles are also integrated into these segments, and while both the platforming and puzzles are on the easy side, they help to provide a nice change of pace from typical JRPG moments like battling enemies or talking to NPCs.

 On top of it all, Wild Arms 4 has a killer story with characters that develop in meaningful ways.
-Near the end of the game’s 30-40 hour run, one particular scene left me particularly emotional, a strong accent to the game’s main theme of growing up.
+Near the end of the game’s 30- to 40-hour run, one particular scene left me particularly emotional, a strong accent to the game’s main theme of growing up.
 While most JRPGs in recent memory tend to botch coming-of-age tales and riddle them with cliches, Wild Arms 4 tells its story with confidence and grace.
-Plus, the game has a badass opening theme.
+Plus, the game has a bad-ass opening theme.

 Platforms: Xbox One, Playstation 4, PC